kairosity/mp4-lionize/README.md

 - Ensure that the application is as accessible as possible to include as wide a variety of users as possible.
 - Accept online payments from users.
 - Increase Lionize's client base and profits through use of the website and associated ease of online orders.

+## Accessibility User Stories

+- __*As a user who is colourblind*__, I want the colours and design elements used to employ sufficient contrast so that any visual cues are easily apparent.
+- __*As a keyboard user*__, I want to be able to navigate the application using the keyboard.
+- __*As a user using screen reader technology*__, I want my screen reader to describe the page elements correctly.

 #### back to [contents](#table-of-contents)
 <br>